Understanding Light Spectrum for Indoor Growing

 - PPF (Photosynthetic Photon Flux): Measures total PAR produced per second

-- PPFD (Photosynthetic Photon Flux Density): Measures PAR that actually reaches your plants
+- PPFD (Photosynthetic Photon Flux Density): Measures PAR that reaches your plants

 - Optimal PPFD ranges: